polca/pathways/paper.md

 - `datapackage.json`: a JSON file describing the contents of the data package
-- a `mapping` folder containing a `mapping.yaml` file that describes the mapping between the IAM scenario and the LCA databases
+- a `mapping` folder containing a `mapping.yaml` file that describes the mapping between the IAM scenario variables and the LCA datasets
-- an `inventories` folder containing the LCA matrices as CSV files
+- an `inventories` folder containing the LCA matrices as CSV files for each time step
 - a `scenario_data` folder containing the scenario data as CSV files

-`pathways` reads teh scenario data files (1 in Figure 1), and iterates, for each time step and region, through technologies with a non-null production volume.
+`pathways` reads the scenario data files (1 in Figure 1), and iterates, for each time step and region, through technologies with a non-null production volume.
 For each technology, `pathways` retrieves the corresponding LCI dataset by looking it up in teh mapping file (2 in Figure 1).
 The lookup